Noh Alam Shah: Arema

 Alam Shah joined Arema in 2009, citing poor attendances at S.League matches that led to poor motivation, and FAS's requirement of passing the fitness test before being allowed to play in a match.
 One of the reasons given for leaving S.League was that he felt he was given unfair treatment by referees.

-On 11 May 2010, Alam Shah was sent off after an on-pitch incident with Persela Lamongan's defender F.X.
+On 11 May 2010, Alam Shah was sent off after an on-pitch incident with Persela Lamongan's defender, F.X.
 Yanuar Wahyu.
 In the 70th minute, Alam Shah grabbed Yanuar and tried to wrestle him.
 Yanuar then spun around and knocked Alam Shah down.
 Both players were sent off.
 While leaving the pitch, Alam Shah lunged at the Persela players and had to be restrained by teammates and stewards.
 Arema won the match 2–1 and Alam Shah was subsequently banned for one match.

-On 2 March 2011, Alam Shah scored a penalty for Arema against Japanese giants Cerezo Osaka in an AFC Champions League group match, thus becoming the first Singaporean footballer to score in the competition for a non-Singapore club.
+On 2 March 2011, Alam Shah scored a penalty for Arema against Japanese giants, Cerezo Osaka in a 2011 AFC Champions League group match, thus becoming the first Singaporean footballer to score in the competition for a non-Singapore club.

-On 15 June 2011, Alam Shah was offended by a remark from Miroslav Janů during a television interview before the match against Arema vs Persisam Putra Samarinda.
+On 15 June 2011, Alam Shah was offended by a remark from his head coach, Miroslav Janů during a television interview before the match for Arema vs Persisam Putra Samarinda.
 Alam Shah did not play in the match and after his team returned, he took a golf club and fought with Janů.
-Assistant coach Tony Ho and the team players restrained both of them.
+Assistant coach, Tony Ho and the team players restrained both of them.
 Janů reasoned Alam Shah did not play in the last five games due to players from Singapore had never participated in the training, perhaps because Alam Shah had not received a salary.

 On 5 February 2012, due to a salary dispute, Arema announced that the club had accepted Alam Shah's resignation.